 Fellowships for post-graduate study

-In addition to awarding fellowships and grants, some arts organizations offer retreats and colonies that allow artists to work creatively free of charge for a specified period of time.
+In addition to awarding fellowships, some arts organizations offer retreats and colonies that allow artists to work creatively free of charge for a specified period of time.
 Most states in the U.S. also have statewide and local arts councils that may offer grants and fellowships.
 You can find a listing of these organizations through the National Endowment for the Arts.

 - Creative Capital